donkirkby/live-py-plugin/docs/demo/flags/romania-colombia.md

+---
-# Flag Tutorial: Romania to Colombia
+title: "Flag Tutorial: Romania to Colombia"
+layout: react
+is_react: True
+hero_image: ../../images/index_hero.jpg
+---
 Beginning Python programmers can use this tutorial to learn basic concepts in Python using the visual tools in the turtle module.
 All the code runs in your browser, so you don't have to install anything.